Harika-SVL/Databases/notes.md

-* Write a script to create a security group and then lets make it reusable
+* Write a script to create a security group and then let's make it reusable
-* We have made the script partially reusable
+* We have made the script partially reusable :
 ```
 #!/bin/bash